 There are thousands of learning outcome examples available online.
 A search on the term “Bloom verbs” yields a variety of example verbs to select based on the domain and the level of the hierarchy.
 The verbs chosen can also help to make the ILOs more specific.

 As you select the right level for your students, another consideration is what is achievable in a twelve-week course.
-Additional contextual factors that may influence your ILOs include: class size, required and/or elective course, students from the same program or a variety of programs, year of the course, level of the program, number of instructors, TA support, etc. These factors may require you to re-think what you can help your students to learn and how you can assess your course learning outcomes in a sustainable way.
+Additional contextual factors that may influence your ILOs include: class size, whether or not the course is required or an elective, whether or not students are from the same program or a variety of programs, year of the course, level of the program, number of instructors, TA support, etc. These factors may require you to re-think what you can help your students to learn and how you can assess your course learning outcomes in a sustainable way.

 ILOs must be measurable.
 You need to evaluate whether — and how well — each requirement has been fulfilled.
 Each ILO, then, needs to relate to particular assessment questions or activities as a means of collecting evidence of learning.
 Using an alignment table or matrix can help you to determine whether all ILOs are assessed in your course.